 In your quest to fine-tune your taste for the perfect cup of joe, you’ve probably asked yourself whether the type of beans you use makes much of a difference to your coffee.

 There’s a widespread belief that there are two basic types of beans: espresso and coffee.
-So, is there a difference between them, and what’s the difference, if any, between the two?
+This is not true, and in this article, I will tell you why this is.

 Both espresso and coffee beans come from the same trees, Arabica and Robusta coffee trees.
 Arabica beans are generally considered superior as they have a balanced flavor, lower acidity, and less caffeine than Robusta beans.
-Espresso beans feature a dark roast, while coffee beans come in all roasts.
+Espresso beans usually feature a dark roast, while coffee beans come in all roasts, but this is not always the case.

 Differences between espresso beans and coffee beans

-As mentioned, both types come from the same trees.
-However, there are a few differences between espresso beans and coffee beans that affect the resulting taste of your brew.
+However, there are a few differences between espresso beans and coffee beans that you will notice if you buy a bag of each and compare them, and it can affect the taste of your brew:

 |Comparison:||Espresso beans:||Coffee beans:|